ariga/atlas/doc/md/deployment/cloud-sql-via-github-actions.md

 * [Wrapping Up](#wrapping-up)

 ## Overview
-Database schema migrations are a crucial part of any database management system, allowing developers to modify and update their database schema while maintaining the integrity and consistency of their data.
-Schema migrations are especially difficult in agile development and continuous deployment models.
-This is because when writing or changing code for an application, oftentimes the database will need to change the schema to support that code.
-Some migrations can be simple, like adding a column to the existing table or a new one.
-But sometimes, it could be difficult when it involves changing data types of existing columns or denormalizing existing tables.

 In this guide, we demonstrate how to handle database schema changes when working with Cloud SQL.
 Within the framework of this topic, we are going to introduce how to set up a GitHub Actions workflow to automatically deploy database schema changes to a Cloud SQL instance.
 This approach is meant to enhance automation, version control, CI/CD, DevOps practices, and scalability, contributing to more efficient and reliable database management.